anz-bank/sysl-template/README.md

 ## Development

-- Refer to the [Makefile](Makefile) to generate client and server code for all of your applications
+- Refer to the [Makefile](Makefile) to generate client and server code for all of your applications.

 ## File structure